-Why is that?
+I did a quick check to find that my grandmother never had her name anywhere online until she passed away and the obituary from a local newspaper showed up.
+Why?
 Because my grandmother has never had a credit card or a driver’s license.
-She’s never signed up for email or anything else online, and she hasn’t worked since, I believe, 1980 at least.
-She’s never left the country, so no passport.
+She’s never signed up for email or anything else online, and she hadn’t worked since, I believe, 1980 at least.
+She’d never left the country, so no passport.
 In other words, she’s basically a non-entity in the online world.

-Some of the other stuff people put on Facebook is amazing.
-If you’re married and most of the world knows it, don’t put up that you’re single and looking for a member of the opposite sex for anything.
+Some of the stuff people put on Facebook is amazing.
+If you’re married and most of the world knows it, don’t put up that you’re single and looking for a member of the opposite sex.
 If you work in certain industries, don’t put up your resume as if you’re looking for a job, and certainly don’t indicate your politics and religion, unless they’re the same as where you work (come on, we know that most places of employment have a political and religious leaning, whether they’re supposed to or not).

 Don’t join groups you think no one’s going to know about because it’ll probably show up in your feed.
-And, of course, check your privacy settings, but know that they can only go as far as the people you think you can trust who might out you, intentionally or not.
+Always check your privacy settings on every social media site you’re a part of, but know that they can only go as far as the people you think you can trust who might out you, intentionally or not.
 If you’re worried that the wrong people will see it, keep it to yourself.